gspahlin/WhiskeyAdvocate_Review_Clustering_Analysis/README.md

 Figure 3 provides some inight into how the DBSCAN algorythm is clusering these whiskies.
 In the course method shown above, the critera for being in a particular category is the number of times a descrpitions present in the review falls into the "sweet" category (e.g. sweet, sweetness, honey, or sugar).
 So a whiskey that was described as "sweet" twice, would be placed in the same category a one that described a "honey" flavor, and went on to describe the "sweetness" of the whiskey.
 In this case 372 whiskeys were classified as 'noise', which is about 6% of the whiskeys.
-In order to get more useful categorizations.
-In order to maximize the number of groups minimized epsilon (the maximum distance to the next point in the cluster) and "min_samples", the number points that need to be less than epsilon away in order for a point to be in the center of a cluster.
+In order to maximize the number of groups, I minimized epsilon (the maximum distance to the next point in the cluster) and "min_samples", the number points that need to be less than epsilon away in order for a point to be in the center of a cluster.
 The result of this was a clustering protocol with 532 distinct clusters.
 The number of whiskeys in cluster -1 was 731 whiskies, or about 12% of whiskies.
 In spite of the uncategorized figure increasing, the groups in this method are far more targeted.
 See below for an example.
 <br>
 <img src= "https://github.com/gspahlin/Whiskey_Analysis/blob/master/Figures/HS_clusters.png" alt = "clustering results optimized">
 <br>